Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Lung Tumors

 Who interprets the results and how do I get them?

-Computed tomography (CT) or magnetic resonance imaging (MRI) of the lung is performed within a few hours to a week following radiofrequency ablation.
+Computed tomography (CT) or magnetic resonance imaging (MRI) of the lung is performed several weeks following radiofrequency ablation.
 A radiologist will interpret these CT or MRI scans to detect any complications, to ensure that all of the tumor tissue has been treated, and to assess any residual tumor.

 What are the benefits vs. risks?